Andhoj, Pixabay Lizenz (https://bit.ly/2I8LAZ6)

 E-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-An hour for winter birds
+"Stunde der Wintervögel" - An hour for winter birds

-The Austria-wide winter bird count
+The Austrian wide winter bird count of BirdLife Austria

 Results